 SIDEMEN VALLEY RICE FIELDS, EAST BALI

 The start of the trail is breathtaking!
-Rice fields dotted with banana and coconut trees, small wooden huts, the sound of the water flowing through the canals and Mount Agung in the background.
-Sidemen valley definitely wins the number one spot on my list of favorite Balinese rice fields!
+Rice fields dotted with banana and coconut trees, small wooden huts, the sound of the water flowing through the canals, and Mount Agung in the background.
+Sidemen Valley definitely wins the number one spot on my list of favorite Balinese rice fields!

 My guide, Komang was very helpful and showed me exactly where to step while trekking between the rice paddies.
-The tour was very informative and I learned about the local history of Sidemen and got a little introduction to the Subak irrigation system.
+The tour was very informative and I learned a lot about the local history of Sidemen and got a little introduction to the Subak irrigation system.

 How to get to Sidemen rice fields?

-The Sidemen rice fields are located in East Bali, about 1.5 hours from Ubud, Kuta or Seminyak.
+The Sidemen rice fields are located in East Bali, about 1.5 hours from Ubud, Kuta, or Seminyak.
 You can hire a driver from IDR 500k (US$ 35.70) or rent a motorbike for about IDR 60k (US$ 4.30) per day.

 Entrance fee: Free